hsandid/SmartIrrigationSystem/docs/pages/PCB-Design/PCB-Components-V02.md

 - Serial Interface Support : UART
 - Frequency Supported : Should operate on the same ISM band as our selected LoRaWAN Gateway, in this case ISM band EU868.
 - *Proposed Model* : Digikey (868MHz Support) (https://www.digikey.com/product-detail/en/multi-tech-systems-inc/MTXDOT-EU1-A00-1/591-1292-ND/6237035).
-This module is compatible with an U.FL antenna, which must be bought separetely.
+This module is compatible with an U.FL antenna, which must be bought separately.

 ### 868MHz U.FL Antenna for the LoRa Transceiver
 - No specific request for this component.